Implementing Partner:

 Goal:

 To develop a reliable and accessible test for detecting canine distemper virus (CDV) antibodies in tigers and other wild carnivores.
 This test will be validated against the current gold-standard method using at least 100 stored samples from different species, with trials conducted in the UK, Malaysia, and Nepal.
-By December 2025, they aim to complete development and begin field validation.
-Full testing will be completed by June 2026, with results published in an open-access scientific journal by December 2026.
+The aim to have completed development by December 2025 has been delayed due to technical issues with developing a stable assay, exacerbated by changes in staffing capacity at the University of Kent and a no cost extension was agreed by WildCats Conservation until December 2026.

 - Objective 1: By April 2025, they will have tested six different protein materials to determine which ones are most effective in detecting canine distemper virus (CDV) antibodies, identifying at least one or two promising options for further development.

-- Objective 4: By September 2026, they will have shared our findings with the conservation and scientific community through donor reports, publication in a peer-reviewed open-access journal, and media coverage, making the results accessible for use in wildlife disease monitoring and protection efforts.
+- Objective 4: By November 2026, they will have shared findings with the conservation and scientific community through donor reports, publication in a peer-reviewed open-access journal, and media coverage, making the results accessible for use in wildlife disease monitoring and protection efforts.